datamapper/datamapper.github.com/docs/create_and_destroy.md

 Destroy
 -------

-To destroy a record, you simply call it's `#destroy` method.
+To destroy a record, you simply call its `#destroy` method.
 It will return `true` or `false` depending if the record is successfully deleted or not.
 Here is an example of finding an existing record then destroying it.